jameslreyes/url-shortener/README.md

 # URL Shortener

-A modern, scalable URL shortener service built with Node.js, Express, TypeScript, and Supabase.
+A lightweight and efficient URL shortening service with click analytics tracking.
+Built with TypeScript for type safety and Supabase for data persistence.
+Features hot reloading, colored logging, and health monitoring.

 ## Features